btrotta/advent-of-code-2024/Readme.md

 The checksum can be calculated efficiently by using Gauss' method to sum a range of consecutive numbers.
 Calculate the original checksum while parsing the original file layout, then update it as files move.

+## Day 10

+Use breadth-first search.
+In part a, we only need to find a single path from each trailhead, so we do not need to re-visit previously visited locations.
+In part b, we want to find all the paths, so we do re-visit previously visited locations.